Your auto insurance is a collection of different policies that cover you in different ways. Here’s how they break down:

 Large national brands – Allstate and State Farm are better equipped for drivers with a bit of a blotchy past, and their rates are usually pretty good (they may even be able to match some of the offers from the direct sellers).
 These companies sell through local agents, but their agents are exclusive—a State Farm agent sells State Farm coverage and nothing else, so you’ll have to do your own comparison shopping.

-– These sellers offer all kinds of insurance from many different companies.
+Independent insurance agents – These sellers offer all kinds of insurance from many different companies.
 If you have any issues affecting your ability to get coverage (such as a patchy driving record or a teenage driver in your house) independent agents can usually find you better coverage at better prices than what you’d find on your own.
 Ask friends and family whether they have an insurance agent they would recommend.

 A few tips for negotiating with an insurer: